Minority Shareholders

 This is a very serious matter requiring your immediate attention.

-Presenting a creditor’s petition, as described in the Act, means filing a Form B6 Creditor’s Petition under the Bankruptcy Rules 2016 in the Federal Circuit Court together with several other prescribed affidavits to support the application.
-Upon filing, the Court allocates a hearing date for the creditor’s petition to be heard, endorses this on the petition, and returns the documents to the creditor to be served on the debtor.
+Presenting a creditor’s petition, as described in the Act, means filing a Form B6 Creditor’s Petition under the Bankruptcy Rules 2016 in the Federal Circuit Court, with several prescribed affidavits to support the application.
+Upon filing, the court allocates a hearing date for the creditor’s petition to be heard, endorses this on the petition, and returns the documents to the creditor to be served on the debtor.

-Once the creditor’s petition has been served on the debtor, and at least five clear business days has elapsed, the creditor’s petition hearing can proceed.
-If the debtor does not attend the hearing, a sequestration order will be made against the debtor effectively declaring the debtor to be bankrupt (section 43 (2) of the Act).
+Once the creditor’s petition has been served on the debtor, and at least five clear business days have passed, the creditor’s petition hearing can proceed.
+If the debtor does not attend the hearing, a sequestration order will be made against the debtor, effectively declaring them bankrupt (section 43 (2) of the Act).

 The minimum period for bankruptcy is three years.
 However, there is scope for this to be extended to up to eight years if the debtor is unco-operative and it is in the interests of the debtor’s creditors to do so.